 A History of Giving

-Two nursing schools are also part of our legacy - the Madison General Hospital School of Nursing (c.1902-1982) and the Methodist Hospital School of Nursing (1921-1974).
-These two schools, both of which maintain vibrant alumnae associations, trained over three thousand nurses.
+In 1987, Madison General Hospital and Methodist Hospital merged to form Meriter Health Services.
+Two nursing schools are also part of our legacy: the Madison General Hospital School of Nursing (c.1902-1982) and the Methodist Hospital School of Nursing (1921-1974).
+These two schools, both of which maintain vibrant alumni associations, trained over three thousand nurses.

 In 2014, Meriter Health Services affiliated with UnityPoint Health, with 29 hospitals in metropolitan and rural communities, 280 clinics and over 900 physicians serving patients in Iowa, Illinois and Wisconsin.

 In July 2017, UW Health and UnityPoint Health – Meriter signed a joint operating agreement, which created a unified clinical enterprise.
 While each entity remains independent, the organizations agreed to align finances, clinical operations, and strategy, which will be led by UW Health.
 Aligning operations strengthens efforts to use healthcare resources more prudently and allows each organization to focus on its traditional strengths.

 While affiliated with UnityPoint Health and partnered with UW Health, Meriter Foundation remains an independent charitable enterprise and all gifts to Meriter Foundation supports Meriter programs and initiatives that benefit our patients, caregivers and the community.